DominikLindorfer/Cpp-Utilities/README.md

 # Cpp-Utilities

-My simplistic collection of C++ helper-functions that should make life easier.
+A simplistic collection of C++ helper-functions that should make life easier.

 Functions added so far: